 Creator Breakdown: The very concept of the game and the sequence when Link is turned into Deku Link are coincidentially based on daydreams and nightmares.
 The stress of the deadline Eiji Aonuma had to make a Zelda game in a single year gave Aonuma nightmares, one of which involved Deku.
 The next day, the scene director showed him a scene he created for the game, which was just like Aonuma's nightmare; they decided to keep it in.
 As for the concept of the game, it was partially inspired by Yoshiaki Koizumi's daydreams, where he would wonder what it would be like if the moon suddenly fell down to Earth, and how people would react.

-Executive Meddling: The game was originally supposed to be an expansion to OoT, titled "Ura Zelda".
-However, when the designers expressed displeasure with this idea, and the Nintendo 64DD hardware add-on that would have enabled it to be an expansion failed, they were challenged to make an entirely new adventure in 1 year.
+Executive Meddling: The game was originally supposed to be an expansion to Ocarina of Time, titled "Ura Zelda", and would use the Nintendo 64DD hardware add-on.
+However, when the designers expressed displeasure with this idea and the Nintendo 64DD failed, they were challenged to make an entirely new adventure in 1 year.

-Serendipity Writes the Plot: As noted above, the developers only had a year to complete the game (which is very short compared to the other Zelda games), forcing them to reuse models from Ocarina of Time while justifying this in that Majora's Mask is set in a Bizarro Universe of OoT.
+Serendipity Writes the Plot: The developers only had a year to complete the game (which is very short compared to the other Zelda games), forcing them to reuse models from Ocarina of Time to save production time.
+They justified this by having Majora's Mask be set in an alternate Bizarro Universe of Ocarina of Time.

 Early screenshots showed the moon to have no face.